 Consider there is one major problem with this new law.
-The NYS DOL has issued enforcement guidelines that the contractor pay prevailing wages on any street opening project even if the contract between the contractor and utility company has been executed.
+It requires that the contractor pay prevailing wage on any street opening project even if the contract between the contractor and utility company has been executed.
 In other words, the contractor will be required to pay prevailing wage going forward based on the prices agreed to with the utility company despite the fact that the contractor did not bid the work using prevailing wage.
 It appears that the legislature did not take into account that a contractor and utility company execute contracts for periods of time, not knowing when an application for the permit would be submitted.
-And without a change order from the utility company, the contractor will suffer greatly with any additional non-union labor (e.g., flaggers) utilized for roadway openings permitted after the enactment of the Act.
+And without a change order from the utility company, the contractor will suffer greatly with the additional labor cost for roadway openings permitted after the enactment of the Act.